essential oils insect repellant

 In addition, you may want to add 5 drops of glycerin.

 Fill the rest of the bottle with witch hazel.
 This will thin the spray, keep the sprayer clear, and distribute the oils evenly on the skin.
 About half of your mixture should be witch hazel.

 Shake well before use, and reapply frequently.

 Caution: citrus oils can make your skin more sensitive to light.
-And some of these oils may not be pet-friendly.
+And some of these oils are not pet-friendly.

 So go mix up your own repellant, and enjoy the great outdoors.

 If you'd like to purchase your own high-quality essential oils at wholesale cost, let me know and I can help you become a doTerra member to purchase these at cost.